COVID-19 HEALTH AND SAFETY PROTOCOLS

 Dusk Dances has developed and will enforce Health and Safety Protocols in all the parks where Dusk Dances takes place, to ensure a safe working environment, respecting and following the provincial and municipal health and safety measures in the context of the COVID-19 pandemic.

-All the performers, staff and volunteers working with Dusk Dances have to present a proof of vaccination.
-Everyone will be rapid-tested daily during the festival week and volunteers will be required to wear a mask.
+All the performers, staff and volunteers working with Dusk Dances will be rapid-tested daily during the festival week and volunteers will be encouraged to wear a mask.

-The audiences are encouraged to wear a mask, if they are attending any of the Dusk Dances 2022 performances, and to ensure social distancing if and when possible
+The audiences are invited to wear a mask, if they are attending any of the Dusk Dances 2023 performances.

 RAIN CANCELLATION POLICY